 The only thing better than winning the World Series is seeing the formation of a team that could run the AL East for the next several years to come.

-Want more?
+Do you want more?
 Check out The Athletes Hub Twitter page for instant sports updates!

 Follow Isaiah Hansen’s Articles on Facebook to provide me feedback!